-As far back as I can remember, my parents have had 4 blueberry bushes marking the border between their front yard and that of the neighbors’.
-When I was smaller, so were the harvests.
-Beginning in my high school years, the bushes produced enough fruit that my siblings and I would be called upon to help pick berries in July and August.
+As far back as I can remember, my parents have had four blueberry bushes marking the border between their front yard and that of the neighbors’.
+When I was small, so were the harvests.
+Beginning in my high school years, the bushes produced enough fruit that my siblings and I were called upon to help pick berries in July and August.
 I preferred to go out to the bushes by myself in the evening, when the neighbor’s house cast its shadow over the bushes.
-I would sit in the cool grass and pluck the deep, frosted navy berries.
-There would be enough to supply my Dad’s habit of blueberries on his morning cereal, but that was about it.
-In recent years, my parents have been inundated with bumper crops of blueberries and they simply cannot use them all.
+I would sit in the cool grass and pluck the frosted navy berries.
+There would be enough to supply my dad’s habit of blueberries on his morning cereal, but that was about it.
+In recent years, however, my parents have been inundated with bumper crops of blueberries and they simply cannot use them all.
 Right now in fact, we’ve got about 6 cups of blueberries in the fridge and we still have a bush and a half to finish picking.
 In a few days, more fruit will be ripe and the process will start all over again.
-My Dad jokingly calls it “Klineberry farms.”
+My dad jokingly calls it “Klineberry farms.”

 I made two adjustments to the recipe.
 First, I reduced the sugar from 1 cup to ¾ cup.
 I also chose to modify the topping slightly.
 Instead of ¼ teaspoon nutmeg, I used just a dash and added ½ tsp cinnamon.
 Nutmeg is a delicate spice that should add a subtle, pleasant note to your dish, not jump in your face begging for attention.

 Happily, the adjustments meant that all of your attention is directed at the blueberries.
 As I filled the muffin tins, I couldn’t help but feel that the batter was more blueberry than muffin, but in the end I liked how chock-full of fruit these muffins were.
 The texture was very light as well, which I liked for a muffin to accompany breakfast or for a snack.
 These may not work as well for breakfast if you like something substantial.
 On a less positive note, the muffin itself was a little bland.
-Perhaps adding a few spices or a crumble topping would help.
-All in all, my family and I enjoyed our little celebration of National Blueberry Muffin Day.
+Perhaps I should have left the nutmeg as the recipe was written or added a crumble topping.
+But all in all, my family and I enjoyed our little celebration of National Blueberry Muffin Day.